raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 with a TCP RST (or equivalent for other protocols).

-In a client-initiated Session Signaling Keepalive message, the idle timeout and keepalive interval contain the client's requested values.
+In a client-initiated Session Signaling Keepalive message, the inactive timeout and keepalive interval contain the client's requested values.
-In a server response to a client-initiated message, the idle timeout and keepalive interval contain the server's chosen values, which the client MUST respect.
+In a server response to a client-initiated message, the inactive timeout and keepalive interval contain the server's chosen values, which the client MUST respect.
 This is modeled after the DHCP protocol, where the client requests a certain lease lifetime using DHCP option 51 {{!RFC2132}}, but the server is the ultimate authority for deciding what lease lifetime is actually granted.

-In a server-initiated Session Signaling Keepalive message, the idle timeout and keepalive interval unilaterally inform the client of the new values from this point forward in this session.
+In a server-initiated Session Signaling Keepalive message, the inactive timeout and keepalive interval unilaterally inform the client of the new values from this point forward in this session.
 The client MUST generate a response to the server-initiated Session Signaling Keepalive message.